First, save your presentation, create a designs

 When you set basedOn

 to a design ID of another design, your design will inherit all the CSS of that design.
-In the examples ZIP file, the design exmaple/simple
+Most existing designs that you can clone inherit all CSS from marmota.app/common

 .
 You can choose to not base your design on marmota.app/common